rendezvous14/test-challenges-web/README.md

 #### Mission
 - [ ] Follow the requirement on both Web UI and API testing
 - [ ] Write the automate test scripts the execution the test cases.

+🤖 **Feel free to use any language or scripts which is easy for you.** 🤖

 ---